remi-blandin/surface_mesh_from_MRI/README.md

 ## For windows and MacOs:

-No compilation was tested with these platforms, however, the compilation should be possible using cmake.
+Compilation on these platforms has not been tested, but it should be achievable using CMake.

 # Usage

-When runing the binary "mesh_from_nifti", a prompt requires to provide a file.
-This file must be generated according to the data which are processed.
+When executing the "mesh_from_nifti" binary, a prompt will request a CSV file containing a list of files to process along with configuration parameters for mesh extraction.
+An example file is provided as "example.csv".

-It is a 4 columns `csv`file constaining the paths to the nifti files to process followed by the coordinates in pixel unit of a point situated in the vicinity of the area to be converted to a surface mesh.
-It is organized as follows:
+The file is a 4-column CSV containing the paths to the NIfTI files to be processed, followed by the pixel coordinates of a point near the center of the region to be converted into a surface mesh.
+The structure is as follows:

-[path to nifti file 1];[x coordinate];[y coordinate];[z coordinate]
+'[path to nifti file 1];[x coordinate];[y coordinate];[z coordinate]
 [path to nifti file 2];[x coordinate];[y coordinate];[z coordinate]
 ...`

-After that:
+Subsequently, the program will prompt for the following inputs:

-- the desired edge size is asked in mm,
+- The desired edge size in millimeters (mm).
-- the number of smoothing iterations is asked,
+- The number of smoothing iterations.
-- the percentage of edges to keep in the simplification process is asked
+- The percentage of edges to retain during the simplification process.

-Finally the mesh extraction is done and the resulting meshes are saved in a folder named STL in the same directory aas the nifti files.
+Once these parameters are provided, the mesh extraction is performed, and the resulting meshes are saved in an "STL" folder within the same directory as the NIfTI files.